adube/labs/README.markdown

 Special thanks
 ---------------
-I'd like to thank Lakshmi Vyasarajan for his help and for all my questions he kindly answered: "Thank you, Lakshmi!".
+I'd like to thank [Lakshmi Vyasarajan] [8] for his help and for all my questions he kindly answered: "Thank you, Lakshmi!".

 References